Reactive-Extensions/RxJS/readme.md

 }
 ```

-Once that is created, now we can tie together the distinct throttled input and then query the service.
-In this case, we'll call `flatMapLatest` to get the value and ensure that we're not introducing any out of order sequence calls.
+Once that is created, we can tie together the distinct throttled input and query the service.
+In this case, we'll call `flatMapLatest` to get the value and ensure we're not introducing any out of order sequence calls.

 ```js
 var suggestions = distinct